What to Expect

 - No ropes experience needed, professional staff will be there to assist you every step of the way.

-- The first 92 rappelers to raise $1,000 will earn their spot to go Over the Edge.
+- The first 92 rappelers to meet their $1,000 fundraising minimum will earn their spot to go Over the Edge during a daytime rappelling timeslot.